wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 #### Load Sample

- - Import an example .fbx model that is included with the plugin, and applies the same transformations that **Import FFXIV .fbx File** does.
-Useful if you need to quickloy compare and diagnose your own .fbx file vs one I created for testing:
+ - Import an example .fbx model that is included with the plugin, and applies the same transformations that [**Import FFXIV .fbx File**](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/documentation#import-ffxiv-fbx-file) does:
     - AuRa Female
     - Elezen Female
     - Hrothgar Male